noamba/SB_NLP/README.md

 language in any relevant language, and returns a list of matched categories from Open Food Facts (see `app/data/off_categories.tsv`) independent of case, plurality and punctuation.

+## Requirements
+Recommended: 16 GB RAM (though 8 should probably be enough).

 ## Installation and setup